Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 Appropriate citations must be included in help pages (e.g., in the see also section) and vignettes; this aspect of documentation is no different from any scientific endeavor.
 The file `inst/CITATION` can be used to specify how a package is to be cited.
+If this option is utilized, a maintainer can check proper formatting of the CITATION file by running `readCitationFile("inst/CITATION")`; This must run without ERROR for the CITATION to be accurately displayed on the package landing pages.

 Whether or not a CITATION file is present, an automatically-generated citation will appear on the package landing page on the _Bioconductor_